Daniel Parsons

-Daniel Roy Parsons is (founding) Director of the Energy and Environment Institute and a Professor of Process Sedimentology at the University of Hull.
+Daniel Roy Parsons is the Pro-Vice-Chancellor for Research and Innovation at Loughborough University and holds the Personal Title of Professor in Geosciences.
+He was the founding Director of the Energy and Environment Institute (2017–2022) and a professor of process sedimentology at the University of Hull from 2011 to 2022.
 He is also a visiting professor at the University of Illinois (USA) and Can Tho University (Vietnam).
 He obtained his PhD at the University of Sheffield in 2004.
 Parsons is known for his work on flow processes and sediment transport in rivers, coasts and estuaries, and the deep sea.
-This includes work addressing flood hazard and risk, as well as internationally-leading work detailing turbidity currents and associated hazards in the deep sea.
+This includes work addressing flood hazard and risk, as well as internationally leading work detailing turbidity currents and associated hazards in the deep sea.
 Parsons also researches the leakage and transport of plastics in rivers, coasts and estuaries and as part of the Huxley debate at the 2018 British Science Festival he claimed that the most significant marker for the Anthropocene age may be the fossilisation of plastic debris such as formed in plastiglomerate.
-Parsons has recently completed a European Research Council Consolidator Award, is presently President of Division for Geomorphology of the European Geosciences Union and a Commissioner on the Yorkshire and Humber Climate Commission, chairing the Research and Evidence Panel.
+Parsons is currently a member of the Natural Environment Research Council Research Committee.
+Parsons has recently completed a major research programme funded via a European Research Council Consolidator Award exploring the evolution of stickiness and its impact of morphodynamic and sedimentary processes.
+He is presently President of Division for Geomorphology of the European Geosciences Union and a Commissioner on the Yorkshire and Humber Climate Commission, chairing the Research and Evidence Panel.